VasasA/unique_field/README.txt

 should only be one node per date, you could use this module to prevent a node from being saved with a date already used in another node.

-This module adds additional options to the content type administration page for specifying which fields must be unique.
+This module adds additional options to the administration page for each content type (i.e. admin/structure/types/manage/<content type>) for specifying which fields must be unique.
 The administrator may specify whether each field must be unique or whether the fields in combination must be unique.
 Also, the administrator can choose whether the fields must be unique among all other nodes or only among nodes from the given node's